 The sound of the sea, the beauty of nature, the long drive and trip is what I always consider my happy pills.
 It is where I get to think a lot, nurture the moment and get to appreciate simple things and people.
 That is why, a beach trip has always been a YES YES to me ever since.

 Never say NO to adventure 😊 and you won’t regret it.
 When you feel like you have been very busy working on something whether about school or work or other personal matter always have a short vacation stint to at least relax you.

 Heading back to Zambales four times for the year, and this place is still one of my favorite go-to adventure.

-Out of beach places in Zambales, thinking also that it is a holiday and peak season, I only thought off Liw-liwa, it is one of the under rated beach destination in Zambales, it has so many potentials, from being a Surfing Area, Laid Back beach area, a staycation escapade with less tourists visiting the place plus it is cheap and you may travel with having below P2,000 pesos.
-Up until now, this place manage to be a less crowded site however, you’ll see many developments and road improvements everywhere.
+Out of the beach places in Zambales, thinking also that it is a holiday and peak season, I only thought of Liw-liwa, it is one of the under rated beach destination in Zambales, it has so many potentials, from being a Surfing Area, laid back beach area, a staycation escapade with less tourists visiting the place plus it is extremely cheap that you may event travel with P1,000 – P2,000 pesos for an overnight all-in trip.
+Up until now, this place managed to be a less crowded site however, you’ll see many developments and road improvements everywhere.